joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/10/opinion/timothy-keller-cancer-easter.html?searchResultPosition=9

 **S&P Global Places Russia in ‘Selective Default’**\
-`The move by the ratings agency came after Russia was unable to use dollars held in American banks to make a payment of about $650 million on its debt.
+`Russia was unable to use dollars held in American banks to make a payment of about $650 million on its debt.
 It used rubles instead.`\
 https://nytimes.com/2022/04/10/business/russia-debt-default-rubles.html?searchResultPosition=10